 c.
-But his soul hates the wicked and the one who loves violence (v.5).
+And the one who loves violence His soul hates (v.5).

 NOTES: In this Psalm, the sinner is described as "the wicked" (vv.5, 6) and the "one who loves violence" (v.5), and he is contrasted with the "upright" (v.7).
 The hatred of God is not confined only to those who do physical violence; it is active toward all who practice sin and are contrary to God's righteousness.
-The word "hatred" is translated from the Hebrew verb sane (see definition above, under Main Point 1).
+The word "hates" is translated from the Hebrew verb sane (see definition above, under Main Point 1).
 The reference to God's "soul" is an anthropomorphism-ascribing a human characteristic to God in order to communicate a truth about Him.
 When a man does something with all his heart or soul, it means that he is doing it with the greatest intentionality and intensity.
-Therefore, the truth being communicated here is that God hates or abhors the wicked with the greatest intentionality and intensity.